Ranjitha75388/projects/Tools/openops .md

 5. Enable the approval process (if required).

-6. Test the workflow using sample data.
+6. Test the workflow steps using **Generate sample data** at bottom.

 7. Publish & activate the workflow.